 Ross Creek Camp Policies

 We know it can be dull to read about things you think you’ll never need to know, but we do ask that you read these ones!
-It helps us to make sure we’re on the same page for the best possible, and safest, experience for your camper during their summer with Ross Creek, especially in a year where people have been so worried about the health of the people they love.
+It helps us to make sure we’re on the same page for the best possible, and safest, experience for your camper during their time with Ross Creek, especially in a time where people have been so worried about the health of the people they love.

 Day Programs run from 9 – 5, and we ask that campers are dropped off and picked up no more than 10 minutes on either side of those times, to ensure a smooth camp.
 We are thrilled to welcome parents to come in to sign your kids in and out for day camps and to visit the galleries on Sunday afternoons when you drop off your overnight camper.